AntoineC-dev/ip-address-tracker/README.md

 I used [ipwhois.io](https://ipwhois.io/) for geolocation instead of the recommended [geo.ipify.org](https://geo.ipify.org/) because it has a much higher request threshold (x10000/month).
 It means that the app only allows geolocation by IP Address, and not by domain name.

+I also chose to display the api errors in a custom made toast.

 ## Table of contents

 - [Overview](#overview)